MauritaniaOfficial Name: Islamic Republic of Mauritania

 - the Tiris-Zemmour region of northern Mauritania.

 U.S. Embassy staff members are authorized to travel to these regions only in limited circumstances.
+Embassy personnel also must have permission to travel outside of Nouakchott.
 Given threats by al-Qaida, its affiliated organizations and other terrorist organizations, and because of indications of a desire to kidnap Westerners for ransom, U.S. citizens are urged to remain vigilant and be alert to surveillance or other risks to their safety.
 Faith-based organizations, regardless of their location, may also be particularly targeted.

 In Nouakchott and other major cities in Mauritania, there is an increased security presence and additional checkpoints.
 Police routinely conduct roadblocks at which they may ask for proof of identity and driver’s licenses.
 You should be prepared for such inquiries by carrying identification at all times.
 These checkpoints should be respected, even if they appear to be unmanned.
 Drivers should stop, sound their horn, and pause for an adequate amount of time before proceeding through the checkpoint to avoid any type of confrontation.
 It is best to drive cautiously and be prepared to stop at short notice.